Peter-Pix/OllamaWebBuilder/README.md

 | **No Build Required** | Pure HTML/JS/CSS – open `index.html` in any modern browser. |
 | **CORS‑free** | All API requests are routed through a local Python proxy that adds the necessary CORS headers. |

----

-OllamaWebBuilder
-A lightweight, browser‑only web application that lets you chat with an AI model (via Ollama) to generate, edit, and preview web‑app code in real time.
-Build single‑file or multi‑file projects, export them, and keep a running context so the AI can keep track of your design decisions.

-Demo – See the app in action on the live demo page (if hosted) or run it locally by opening index.html in your browser.

-Table of Contents
-Features
-Architecture
-Prerequisites
-Running the Local Proxy Server
-Running the App
-Using the App
-Exporting Projects
-Development
-Contributing
-License
-Acknowledgements
-Features
-FEATURE	DESCRIPTION
-Model selection	Choose any Ollama model exposed on your local machine.
-Chat‑based code generation	Ask the model to create, modify, or explain code snippets.
-Project context	Persist a conversation history that the model can reference.
-File management	Create, edit, delete, and rename files in a virtual project tree.
-Live preview	Render the current HTML/CSS/JS in an embedded iframe.
-Export	Download the entire project as a ZIP archive.
-CORS‑free	All API requests are routed through a local Python proxy that adds the necessary CORS headers.
-Architecture

-Copy block

-┌───────────────────────┐
-│  Browser (index.html) │
-│  • UI (Vanilla JS)    │
-│  • api/proxy/generate │
-└─────────────┬─────────┘
-              │
-              ▼
-┌───────────────────────┐
-│  Local Python Proxy   │
-│  • http.server +      │
-│    socketserver       │
-│  • Adds CORS headers  │
-│  • Forwards to Ollama │
-└─────────────┬─────────┘
-              │
-              ▼
-┌───────────────────────┐
-│   (localhost:11434)   │
-└───────────────────────┘

----

 ## Prerequisites